Global-in-time Semiclassical Regularity for the Hartree-Fock Equation: Propagation of Moments

 where

 and $\alpha',\,\beta',\,\gamma'$ are the H\"{o}lder conjugates of $\alpha,\,\beta,\,\gamma$ respectively.
-The semiclassical kinetic inequality~\cite[Theorem~6]{lafleche_propagation_2019}, which is a generalization of the Lieb-Thirring inequality for the $n$th order moment density, tells us that for any $(k,n)\in(2\N)^2$ verifying $k\in[0,n]$ we have that
+The semiclassical kinetic inequality~\cite[Theorem~6]{lafleche_propagation_2019}, which is a generalization of the Lieb--Thirring inequality for the $n$th order moment density, tells us that for any $(k,n)\in(2\N)^2$ verifying $k\in[0,n]$ we have that